-Basis of presentation: Micron Technology, Inc. and its subsidiaries (hereinafter referred to collectively as the Company) manufacture and market DRAM, Flash memory, CMOS image sensors and other semiconductor components.
+Basis of presentation: Micron Technology, Inc. and its subsidiaries (hereinafter referred to collectively as the Company ) manufacture and market DRAM, Flash memory, CMOS image sensors and other semiconductor components.
 The accompanying consolidated financial statements have been prepared in accordance with generally accepted accounting principles and include the accounts of the Company and its consolidated subsidiaries.
 All significant intercompany transactions and balances have been eliminated.
-In the opinion of management, the accompanying unaudited consolidated financial statements necessary to present fairly the consolidated financial position of the Company and its consolidated results of operations and cash flows.
+In the opinion of management, the accompanying unaudited consolidated financial statements contain all adjustments necessary to present fairly the consolidated financial position of the Company and its consolidated results of operations and cash flows.

 The Company s fiscal year is the 52 or 53-week period ending on the Thursday closest to August 31.
-The Company s first quarter of fiscal 2005, which ended on December 2, 2004, contained 13 weeks and its first quarter of fiscal 2004, which ended on December 4, 2003, contained 14 weeks.
+The Company s second and first quarters of fiscal 2005 and second quarter of fiscal 2004 contained 13 weeks.
+The Company s first six months of fiscal 2005 contained 26 weeks and the Company s first six months of fiscal 2004 contained 27 weeks.
+The Company s second quarter of fiscal 2005 and 2004 ended on March 3, 2005, and March 4, 2004, respectively.
 The Company s fiscal 2004 ended on September 2, 2004.
 All period references are to the Company s fiscal periods unless otherwise indicated.
 These interim financial statements should be read in conjunction with the consolidated financial statements and accompanying notes included in the Company s Annual Report on Form 10-K for the year ended September 2, 2004.